 There are 3 different ways to access the Homelea Lass crochet patterns and video tutorials, and we’ve put together a detailed blog post about this here.

-All of our kits are made in our studio that is located in Ballarat, in regional Victoria, Australia.
+All of our kits are made in our studio that is located in Geelong, Victoria, Australia.

-We love receiving your orders (thank you), and we pack and ship each one from our studio in Ballarat, in regional Victoria, Australia.
+I love receiving your orders (thank you), and I pack and ship each one from our studio in Geelong, Victoria, Australia.

 Find out more about shipping here.

 The merino wool used in our chunky yarns is fully grown and processed in Australia.

 Due to it’s size, Homelea Bliss does not have a ply size.
 It is classed as a super chunky / super bulky / jumbo yarn size, and it is close to 1cm (0.4in) in thickness.

 A 300g skein of Homelea Bliss will make a chunky scarf or snood, and 6 hearts.

 Find out more here.